Born on 3 August 1939, Jimmie Nicol was a temporary member of The Beatles during their 1964 tour of Europe, Hong Kong and Australia.

 Nicol’s first rehearsal with The Beatles was at 3pm that day at Abbey Road, and lasted just one hour.
 It wasn’t captured on tape, but studio records show that they performed six songs from The Beatles’ current stage routine: ‘I Want To Hold Your Hand’, ‘She Loves You’, ‘I Saw Her Standing There’, ‘This Boy’, ‘Can’t Buy Me Love’ and ‘Long Tall Sally’.

 It was very strange, them going off without me.
 They’d taken Jimmie Nicol and I thought they didn’t love me any more – all that stuff went through my head.

-Nicol played eight concerts with The Beatles, plus a TV appearance during which the group mimed to their songs.
-He wore Ringo Starr’s suit on stage, with strategically-placed clothes pegs used to make his jacked fit.
+Nicol played 10 concerts with The Beatles, plus a TV appearance during which the group mimed to their songs.
+He wore Ringo Starr’s suit on stage, with strategically-placed clothes pegs used to make his jacket fit.